 INTRODUCTION:

 Patients with rare diseases often undergo an arduous journey referred to as the ‘diagnostic odyssey’ to obtain an accurate diagnosis1.
 Most rare diseases are thought to have a strong genetic origin, making genetic and genomic analyses critical elements of the clinical workup.
 In addition to candidate gene panel sequencing and copy number variation analysis based on chromosomal microarrays, whole-exome (WES) and whole-genome sequencing (WGS) technologies have become increasingly valuable tools over the past decade2,3.
 Currently, the diagnostic rate for identifying a known pathogenic variant in WES and WGS is ~25% (higher for pediatric cases)4,5.
 For most cases that remain undiagnosed after clinical WES/WGS, a common issue is that there are many candidate genes and variants.
 Next generation sequencing often identifies novel or ultra-rare variants in many genes and interpreting whether these variants contribute to disease phenotypes is challenging.
 For example, although most nonsense or frameshift mutations in genes are thought to be loss-of-function (LOF) alleles due to nonsense-mediated decay of the encoded transcript, truncating mutations found in the last exons escape this process and may function as benign or gain-of-function (GOF) alleles6.
 Moreover, predicting the effect of a missense allele is a daunting task since it can result in a number of different genetic scenarios as first described by Herman Muller in the 1930s: amorph, hypomorph, hypermorph, antimorph, neomorph, or isomorph7.
 Numerous in silico programs and methodologies have been developed to predict the pathogenicity of missense variants based on evolutionary conservation, type of amino acid change, position within a functional domain, allele frequency in the general population, and other parameters8.
 However, these programs are not a comprehensive solution to solving the complicated problem of variant interpretation.
-Interestingly, a recent study demonstrated that five broadly used variant pathogenicity prediction algorithms [Polyphen (genetics.bwh.harvard.edu/pph2)9, SIFT (sift.bii.a-star.edu.sg)10, CADD (cadd.gs.washington.edu)11, PROVEAN (provean.jcvi.org/index.php)12, and Mutation Taster (www.mutationtaster.org)] agree on pathogenicity ~80% of the time8.
+Interestingly, a recent study demonstrated that five broadly used variant pathogenicity prediction algorithms [Polyphen9, SIFT10, CADD 11, PROVEAN 12, and Mutation Taster ] agree on pathogenicity ~80% of the time8.
 Notably, even when all algorithms agree, they return an incorrect prediction of pathogenicity up to 11% of the time.
 This not only leads to flawed clinical interpretation but also may dissuade researchers from following up on new variants by falsely listing them as benign.
 One way to complement the current limitation of in silico modeling is to provide experimental data that demonstrates the effect of variant function in vitro, ex vivo (e.g. cultured cells, organoids), or in vivo.